Karaikkudi Junction railway station

-Karaikkudi Junction is one of the major passenger rail head and major junction located in Sivaganga district and serving the city of karaikudi.
+Karaikkudi Junction (station code: KKDI) is an NSG–4 category railway station located in Karaikudi in the Indian state of Tamil Nadu.

+It is the principle rail-head in the city that serves it's metropolitan area, falling under the jurisdiction of Madurai railway division of Southern Railway zone.
+It the major junction of the Chettinad region and the surrounding areas of Sivaganga district.
+It is one of the 73 stations in Tamil Nadu to be named for upgradation under Amrit Bharat Station Scheme of Indian Railways.
+Along with this main junction, Karaikudi City has the following Suburban Stations around the city.

 History

-The station was constructed as a part of Pudukkottai–Sivaganga railway line during the 1930s.
-Initially during its older days this station acted as an ordinary railway station when the Tiruturaipundi Aranthangi line was extend till karaikudi, it became a junction railway station.
+Karaikudi station was constructed as a part of Pudukkottai–Sivaganga railway line during the 1930s.
+Initially during its older days this station acted as an ordinary railway station when the Tiruturaipundi Aranthangi line was extended to Karaikudi, it became a junction railway station.
 It became as a junction by connecting all the three terminal lines they are Manamadurai Sivagangai Railway line, Trichinopoly Pudukkottai Railway line and Tiruturaipundi Aranthangi Railway line.
 Being a junction station, three rail lines emerge from the station, one towards Tiruchirappalli Junction, another to Thiruthuraipoondi junction and the third and final one Manamadurai Junction.

 Overview

-Being a junction station, three rail lines emerge from the station, one towards Tiruchirappalli Junction, another to Manamadurai Junction and the third and final one towards Thiruthuraipoondi Junction.
-It is one of the two Junctions present in Sivagangai District.
-One is Manamadurai Junction and the other is Karaikudi Junction.
+Being a Junction station, three rail lines emerge from the station, one towards Tiruchirappalli Junction, another to Manamadurai Junction and the third and final one towards Thiruthuraipoondi Junction.

 Administration

-It falls under the operational limits of Madurai railway division of the Southern Railway zone and it is a major as well as an important passing station present on the Tiruchirappalli–Manamadurai railway line.
+It is a major as well as an important passing station present on the Tiruchirappalli–Manamadurai railway line.
 It also operates an inland container depot (railway goods shed) at Chettinad railway station.
-Due to lack of land availability and due to the operation of Meter Gauge Goods Terminal at Karaikudi Junction, the railway goods shed is constructed at Chettinad railway station at Kanadukathan which is very near to Karaikudi.
-But now the Meter Gauge Goods terminal is not in use since all the meter gauge lines were converted into broad gauge lines.
-But still the meter gauge goods terminal isn't dismantled from the junction.

-The Thiruvarur–Karaikudi railway line falls under Tiruchirappalli railway division and all other railway lines fall under Madurai division.

-Assistant Divisional Engineer Head Office for North East area of Madurai Division is located at Karaikudi Junction.
-Whose sub offices were located at Pudukkottai, Sivagangai and Mandapam.
+It houses offices of ADEN, JE(P.way) and SSE TRD at Karaikkudi for regular train operations.

+Performance and earnings

+For the FY 2022–23, the annual earnings of the station was ₹98579082 and daily earnings was ₹270080.
+For the same financial year, the annual passenger count was 711,396 and daily count was 1,949.
+While, the footfall per day was recorded as 3,975.

 Services

 Karaikudi is well connected with the capital city Chennai.
 Most of the trains bound to Chennai, Manamadurai, Rameswaram and Kanyakumari from Tiruchirappalli pass through this station, with every train having a stoppage here for a minimum of 5–10 minutes.
-Few trains namely Ajmer Rameswaram Humsafar Express and Sharddha Sethu Super fast Express skips this Junction.
-This railway junction act as a source station for Pallavan superfast express, Tiruchirappalli-Karaikudi-Tiruchirappalli DEMU and Tiruvarur-Karaikudi-Tiruvarur DEMU as these train originates and terminates at this Junction.